 Breastfeeding is best for babies and provides many benefits.
 It is important that, in preparation for and during breastfeeding, you eat a healthy, balanced diet.
 Combined breast and bottle feeding in the first weeks of life may reduce the supply of your own breast milk, and reversing the decision not to breastfeed is difficult.
 The social and financial implications of using an infant milk should be considered.
 Improper use of an infant milk or inappropriate foods or feeding methods may present a health hazard.
 If you use an infant milk, you should follow manufacturer’s instructions for use carefully – failure to follow the instructions may make your baby ill.

 Nutrition plays a huge role in the mental and physical development of your child during their early months and years.
 Breast milk is the best source of nutrition for a baby in the first year of their life, however, if breast milk is insufficient or breastfeeding is not possible, you should carefully approach the choice of formula for your baby.
-The introduction of formula milk to your child’s diet should only be considered after speaking to a healthcare professional, e.g. your midwife, doctor or health visitor.
+The introduction of formula milk to your child’s diet should only be considered after speaking to a health professional, e.g. your midwife, doctor or health visitor.

 Choosing a baby formula can be confusing for parents as it is vital that your baby receives all the nutrients needed for essential growth and development.
-This is why consulting a healthcare professional is so important and why, if you would like to do some personal research, we hope that the following information is useful.
+This is why consulting a health professional is so important and why, if you would like to do some personal research, we hope that the following information is useful.

 The most common types of formula are ‘first infant’’ and ‘follow-on‘.
 First infant formulas are intended for newborn babies up to the age of six months.
 Their composition supports the physiological needs, metabolism and digestion in the first six months of a child’s life.
 Follow-on formulas are designed for children aged six months and over, they should never be fed to babies under 6 months old.